 In setting the investment strategy for the Scheme the Trustees have regard to the best interests of the members and their beneficiaries as a whole rather than the needs of any particular group of members.
 Nevertheless, as stated above, the Trustees recognise that there are a number of 'short service' members who have been left with a DC only entitlement under the Scheme.
 The performance of the Scheme's investment strategy is of direct relevance to these members.

-Before preparing the SIP the Trustees took advice from our investment adviser, Capital Professional Limited (trading as Bellpenny) who are authorised and regulated by the Financial Conduct Authority, and consulted with the Scheme Actuary and Guest Motors Limited as the Principal Employer of the Scheme.
+Before preparing the SIP, the Trustees took advice from our investment adviser, Atkin Pensions, who are authorised as a Designated Professional Body, and consulted with the Scheme Actuary and Guest Motors Limited as the Principal Employer of the Scheme.